vegaprotocol/documentation/docs/releases/overview.md

 Along with this new product, there are new market governance options that provide the option to suspend, resume or terminate a market via a community proposal and vote.

 To learn more about the implementation of perpetual markets on Vega see the [spec](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0053-PERP-product_builtin_perpetual_future.md).
-The work items completed on this feature can be seen on issues and pull requests with the [`perpetual`](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Aperpetual) label.
+The work items completed on this feature can be seen on issues and pull requests with the [`perpetual` ↗](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Aperpetual) label.

 #### Ethereum oracles
 In the current mainnet state, the markets on Vega are settled and terminated with data that come from centralised sources.

 With this more flexible Ethereum oracle framework, there will be a new way to source data from the Ethereum blockchain, allowing for arbitrary data from Ethereum to be ingested as a data source.
 This had no impact on the already-existing Ethereum bridge.

-To see more details check out this [spec](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0082-ETHD-ethereum-data-source.md).
-The work items completed on this feature can be seen on issues and pull requests with the [`ethereum-oracles`](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Aethereum-oracles+) label.
+To see more details check out this [spec ↗](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0082-ETHD-ethereum-data-source.md).
+The work items completed on this feature can be seen on issues and pull requests with the [`ethereum-oracles` ↗](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Aethereum-oracles+) label.

 #### Referral program